 The XIS consists of four CCD detectors, three of which are ``front-illuminated'' (FI) and one ``back-illuminated'' (BI).
-The BI chip has an increased effective area at low (keV) energies with a small decrease at higher energies.
+The BI chip has an increased quantum efficiency at low (keV) energies with a small decrease at higher energies.
 Although the detectors have seen significant improvements since the ASCA SIS, the data reduction is quite similar to that of ASCA SIS and Chandra ACIS.

 Users should familiarize themselves with the current issues with the XIS and XIS analysis (the loss of XIS2, the XIS0 anomaly, SCI, energy scale of non-SCI data, energy scale of SCI data, contamination, pile-up, timing mode, and others) in chapter 5.